revifikri/Adaptive-Cruise-Control_ROS/README.md

 This file used to monitor ego vehicle during simulation

 ### visualize.py
-This file use to visualize every event during during simulation (global planning, actor vehicle, pedestrian, traffic light, etc)
+This file used to visualize every event during during simulation (global planning, actor vehicle, pedestrian, traffic light, etc)

+### metrics_collector.py and metrics_analyzer.py
+This file is used to collect and display metric data during simulation.